 DELETE.
 However, the Delivery Options API just uses the

-GET method as it only needs to retrieve information from your Delivery Manager retailer setup, not post any updates.
+GET method as it only needs to retrieve information, not post any updates.
 For this reason, it is very safe to use.

 Because REST APIs communicate using

 HTTPS, all Delivery Options API calls must incorporate the base URL: